wagnertimo/rmarketcrawlR/README.md

 ### Installing

 When installing this package you should at least use the *R version 3.3.0 (2016-05-03)*.
-For the library dependecies see the section above.
+For the library dependecies see the section below.
 You can easily install this R package by using the `install_github()` function from the `devtools` package:

 ```r
 library(devtools)